MystenLabs/nautilus/src/nautilus-server/src/apps/seal-example/README.md

 '303435613237383132646265343536333932393133323233323231333036'
 ```

-`--id`: The enclave object ID.
-This is the idenity used to encrypt any data to the enclave.
+`--id`: A fixed value of 0.
+This is the identity used to encrypt any data to the enclave.
 `-p`: The package ID containing the Seal policy (the APP_PACKAGE_ID from Step 0).
 `-k`: A list of key server object ids.
 Here we use the two Mysten open testnet servers.
 `-t`: Threshold used for encryption.